Merging Rate of Opinions via Optimal Transport on Random Measures: Introduction

-For many BNP models the infinite-dimensional random parameter consists of a random measure $\crm$.
+When the parameter space is finite-dimensional there are many well-studied proposals for a distance $d$.
+For example, assuming that $\theta$ is in a Euclidean space, \citet{Ley2017} have used the Wasserstein distance.
+This clearly does not cover Bayesian nonparametric (BNP) models, which use infinite-dimensional parameter spaces to increase their flexibility and avoid restrictive assumptions on the distribution of the data.
+In this work we focus on BNP models whose infinite-dimensional random parameter consists of a random measure $\crm$.
 The data on a Polish space $\mathbb{X}$ are modelled as conditionally independent and identically distributed (i.i.d.) given $\crm$, so that for every $n \ge 1$,